-The rider in the yellow jersey on the final podium in Paris in 2021 won €500,000, with Pogačar taking the spoils in this year’s race.
+The rider in the yellow jersey on the final podium in Paris in 2021 won €500,000, with Pogačar taking the spoils.
 The prize increased in 2016 and has remained the same since.

 Second place went to Jonas Vingegaard, netting him €200,000, with Richard Carapaz coming in third and taking home €100,000.

-Each rider from fourth to 19th receives increasingly smaller amounts, and everyone from 20th place to 160th is awarded €1,000 for completing the 3,414km race from Brest to Paris.
+Each rider from fourth to 19th receives incrementally less money, and everyone from 20th place to 160th is awarded €1,000 for completing the roughly 3,500km course.

-Here’s a full breakdown of the prize money awarded to the ten overall fastest riders in 2021.
+Here’s a full breakdown of the prize money awarded to the 10 overall fastest riders in 2021.

 - €500,000 (Tadej Pogačar)

 - €200,000 (Jonas Vingegaard)